EigenvoidDev/DBDCrypter/README.md

 ## Access Key Handling

-On startup, the application retrieves access keys automatically from the **[Dead by Queue Key API](https://keyapi.deadbyqueue.com/keys)** and stores them in memory for the current session.
-When Behaviour Interactive updates Dead by Daylight and the keys change, the API automatically provides the updated keys.
+On startup, the application automatically retrieves the latest access keys from the [Dead by Queue Key API](https://keyapi.deadbyqueue.com/keys) and stores them in memory for the duration of the session.
+When Behaviour Interactive updates Dead by Daylight and the keys change, the API provides the updated values automatically.

 **Note:** An active internet connection is required when launching the application.
-If the API cannot be reached, any features that rely on access keys may not function until connectivity is restored.
+If the API cannot be reached, features that rely on access keys may not function until connectivity is restored.

 ## Attributions / Permissions